-Your website exists, but Google acts like it doesn't.
-The reasons are almost always technical or structural.
-Here's how to diagnose and fix the problem.
+Your site exists, but Google acts like it doesn't.
+Here's how to find out why and fix it.

 You have a website.
 You paid for it, launched it, shared the link with a few people.
 But when you type your business name into Google, nothing comes up.
 Or it shows up somewhere on page 4, where nobody ever goes.

-You're not alone.
-And most of the time, the problem isn't that the site looks bad or that your business is too small.
-It's something concrete that can be fixed.
+You're not alone either way.
+And most of the time it's something concrete that can be fixed.

 The first thing to check: does Google even know you exist?